sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2025-03-15】[yuaotian / go-cursor-help](https://github.com/yuaotian/go-cursor-help) - 解决Cursor在免费订阅期间出现以下提示的问题: You've reached your trial request limit. / Too many free trial accounts used on this machine.
+Please upgrade to pro.
+We have this limit in place to prevent abuse.
+Please let us know if you believe this is a mistake.
+* 【2025-03-15】[kern / filepizza](https://github.com/kern/filepizza) - 🍕 Peer-to-peer file transfers in your browser
 * 【2025-03-14】[johnbean393 / Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp.
 * 【2025-03-13】[microsoft / TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 * 【2025-03-12】[yuruotong1 / autoMate](https://github.com/yuruotong1/autoMate) - Like Manus, Computer Use Agent(CUA) and Omniparser, we are computer-using agents.AI-driven local automation assistant that uses natural language to make computers work by themselves